-copywriter, fiction writer, and hungry for strategies that make people stop and read.”
+copywriter, brand strategist, and hungry for strategies that make people stop and read.”

 “I’m Michelle,